Kaan-wq/foothub-git/README.md

 	-We have implemented the basic framework code (the skeleton) as well as the initial layout of the app.

-	-Plan to implement a working live chat as well as making the stats update live according to the game.
+	-Plan to implement a working live chat (using a Third party component) as well as making the stats update live according to the game.

+	- The routing is still TBD.

+	- The design of the app will be enhanced as a last step of our project.

 	Short description:
 	-src